thierrygosselin/stackr/README.md

 The goal of **stackr** is to make GBS/RAD data produced by [STACKS] (http://creskolab.uoregon.edu/stacks/) easy to analyse in R.

-This is the development page of the **stackr** package for the R software.

-* Optimized for *de novo* and population genetics.
+This is the development page of the **stackr** package for the R software, optimized for *de novo* and population genetics.

+**Use stackr to:**
-* Read and modify *batch_x.sumstats.tsv* and *batch_x.haplotypes.tsv* files.
+* Read and modify *batch_x.sumstats.tsv* and *batch_x.haplotypes.tsv* files
-* Transform the VCF file, *batch_x.vcf*, into a tidy format to visualise and filter summary statistics within R.
+* Transform the VCF file, *batch_x.vcf*, into a tidy format to visualise and filter summary statistics within R
-* Filters genetic markers based on: coverage (read depth, REF and ALT allele depth), genotype likelihood, the number of individuals, the number of populations, minor allele frequency (local and global), observed heterozygosity and inbreeding coefficient (Fis).
+* Filters genetic markers based on: coverage (read depth, REF and ALT allele depth), genotype likelihood, number of individuals, number of populations, minor allele frequency (local and global), observed heterozygosity and inbreeding coefficient (Fis)
-* View distribution of summary statistics and create publication-ready figures.
+* View distributions of summary statistics and create publication-ready figures
-* Convert data into *genepop*, *genind* and *gtypes* object for easy integration with [adegenet] (https://github.com/thibautjombart/adegenet), [strataG] (https://github.com/EricArcher/strataG.devel/tree/master/strataG.devel), [hierfstat] (https://github.com/jgx65/hierfstat), [pegas] (https://github.com/emmanuelparadis/pegas) and [poppr] (https://github.com/grunwaldlab/poppr).
+* Convert data into *genepop*, *genind* and *gtypes* object for easy integration with [adegenet] (https://github.com/thibautjombart/adegenet), [strataG] (https://github.com/EricArcher/strataG.devel/tree/master/strataG.devel), [hierfstat] (https://github.com/jgx65/hierfstat), [pegas] (https://github.com/emmanuelparadis/pegas) and [poppr] (https://github.com/grunwaldlab/poppr)
-* Map-independent imputation of GBS markers using Random Forest is now integrated within the *haplo2genepop*, *haplo2genind*, *haplo2gtypes* and *haplo2colony* functions.
+* Impute GBS markers without a genetic map using Random Forest within the *haplo2genepop*, *haplo2genind*, *haplo2gtypes* and *haplo2colony* functions

 ## New
-**The *summary_haplotypes* function now output:**
+**The *summary_haplotypes* function now outputs:**
-* Putative paralogs, consensus, monomorphic and polymorphic loci.
+* Putative paralogs, consensus, monomorphic and polymorphic loci
-* The haplotypes statistics for the observed and expected homozygosity and heterozygosity.
+* The haplotype statistics for the observed and expected homozygosity and heterozygosity
-* Wright’s inbreeding coefficient (Fis).
+* Wright’s inbreeding coefficient (Fis)
-* A new proxy measure of the realized proportion of the genome that is identical by descent (IBDG), the FH measure is based on the excess in the observed number of homozygous genotypes within an individual relative to the mean number of homozygous genotypes expected under random mating (Keller et al., 2011; Kardos et al., 2015).
+* Proxy measure of the realized proportion of the genome that is identical by descent (IBDG).
+The FH measure is based on the excess in the observed number of homozygous genotypes within an individual relative to the mean number of homozygous genotypes expected under random mating (Keller et al., 2011; Kardos et al., 2015).
-* The nucleotide diversity (Pi) is also given.
-Pi measured in the package consider the consensus loci in the catalog ( = the reads with no variation between population).
+* Nucleotide diversity (Pi), considering the consensus loci in the catalog (i.e. reads with no variation between population).
 It's Nei & Li (1979) function, adapted to the GBS reality.

 Keller MC, Visscher PM, Goddard ME.
 2011.
 Quantification of inbreeding due to